6 Common Air Conditioner Smells Explained and How to Repair the Issue

 3. Air Conditioner Smells Musty

-Individuals who reach us regarding this problem usually share their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also referred to as dirty sock syndrome, this smell is usually caused by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Homeowners who reach us about this issue often mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also known as dirty sock syndrome, this smell is often created by a grubby evaporator coil that has mold, mildew and bacteria buildup.
 Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in areas where you need heating at night and during the morning before transitioning to cooling later in the day.
+Dirty sock syndrome is most common in areas where you need heating at night and during the morning before transitioning to cooling later in the day.

-The best method for preventing dirty sock syndrome is to frequently replace your air filter and schedule yearly air conditioning maintenance with Kilbourne Heating & AC.
-We’ll keep the evaporator coil clean and the drainage system flowing, because stagnant water can also produce unpleasant odors.
+The best way to prevent dirty sock syndrome is to regularly change your air filter and schedule routine air conditioning maintenance with Kilbourne Heating & AC.
+We’ll keep the evaporator coil clean and the drainage system flowing, since stagnant water can also produce nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it might be the result of several issues, such as:
+If you are dealing with air conditioner mildew smell or a strong, vinegar-like odor, it might be prompted by several issues, like:

 • A filthy filter